Midwife in the Tire Swing

 “Yes.
 It won’t do to cloud one’s prophecies.”

 A chair, most likely the same chair—a fidgety visitor nervous at being surrounded by the minions of Hell, perhaps—squeaked again, distantly muffled, a squeak not in anger, but in anguish.
-“The green timber raspy edge of the voice sounds like Old Scrimshander himself,” whispered Dave Peel.
+“The raspy edge of the voice sounds like Old Scrimshander himself,” whispered Dave Peel.
 “He won’t like us eavesdropping.”
 Dave gave Fr.
 Coughlin a sharp elbow in the ribs as a caution to be silent.

 “Huh.”
 The priest grunted, annoyed at a poke from an unfrocked angel.